isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/add-barcode.md

 To generate the barcode, perform the following steps:

-### Add the resource ID to the DITA map
+### Add a resource ID to the DITA map

-Add the resource ID element to the DITA map and use it as the content to generate the barcode.
+Add a resource ID element to the DITA map and use it as the content to generate the barcode.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>